RicoJia/Fun_Projects/RJJE_Arm/rjje_arm_ws/src/rjje_arm/docs/rjje_arm_modelling.md

         2. Failure in RJJE Arm hardware failure
 2. Third party [Gazebo Joint State publisher](https://github.com/yossioo/gazebo_ros_joints_publisher) plugin is being used to publish ```/rjje_arm_gazebo/joint_states``` directly from Gazebo, which gets relayed into ```Gazebo_Motion_Controller```
    1. This is installed as a git submodule
-3. Effect
+3. Assumptions
+   1. Gazebo does not support mimic joints.
+Therefore for the hand, we simulate mimic joints by copying the joint command for the driving motor.
+4. Performance
-   1. In Gazebo, there might be a delay coming from communication & control execution (~10%).
+   1. In Gazebo, there might be a delay coming from communication & control execution (~10%), for both the arm and the hand.
 In the future, this could be improved.